larcangeli/Quantum-computing-k-coloring-problem-with-Range-Oracle/README.md

 ## License

 This project is open-source and available under the MIT License.
 The Range Oracle innovation is freely available for research and educational purposes.

----

-*This repository represents a significant advancement in quantum graph coloring algorithms through the innovative use of Range Oracle logic for complexity reduction in invalid color detection.*